ClearBlade/clearblade-iot-core-migration/README.md

 **Running this tool in a GCloud instance in the same region as your registry will speed up the migration process.**

-**When migrating GATEWAYS the tool ensures that bound DEVICES exist, creates those DEVICES if they don't exist and binds them to the GATEWAYS.**
+**When migrating GATEWAYS the tool checks that bound DEVICES exist, creates those DEVICES if they don't exist and binds them to the GATEWAYS.**

 **Rerunning the tool against previously migrated DEVICES and GATEWAYS will UPDATE them, if needed, and skip them if not.
 This includes updating GATEWAY to DEVICE associations (bindings).**